 And it was only two years later that I did my first meteorite hunting !
 In 2003, not knowing where to go on vacation, I thought that Spain should offer beautiful desert landscapes where to look for meteorites.
 So I drove to the desert of the Bardenas, north of Spain, to stay for a week.
 There, I discovered my first meteorite: an ordinary chondrite.
 An extraordinary stroke of luck, the beginner’s luck as they say …

-Since then I never stopped: Spain again in 2004 where I found the main mass of the meteorite of Villalbeto, Libya, Mongolia, Tunisia, Morocco, the Arabian peninsula, France, Czech Republic, the United States …
+Since then I never stopped: Spain again in 2004 where I found the main mass of the meteorite of Villalbeto, Egypt, Libya, Mongolia, Tunisia, Morocco, the Arabian peninsula, France, Czech Republic, the United States…

 I was the finder of many meteorites, including the main mass of Villalbeto de la Peña (Spain – fall on january 4, 2004), NWA 846 (unique ungrouped chondrite), NWA 11750 (the most primitive meteorite) and more than 300 other nice meteorites.

 Now, I’m happy to offer one of the biggest catalog of meteorites through this website.
 I have hundreds of happy customers, including meteorite collectors – beginners or experts – and some of most important museums and laboratories in the world (eg. National history Museum of Paris, British Museum, University of Washington (Seattle), CEREGE (Aix-en-Provence).

 I’m member of the International Meteorite Collectors Association and Global Meteorite Association.

 I’m also a member of the Meteoritical Society.